sp4ke/gum/README.md

 ## Overview

 A unit is a type that implements `WorkUnit` interface.
-The `Spawn()` method of registered units are run in goroutines.
+The `Spawn()` method of each registered unit is spawned in its own goroutine.

 The `Manager` handles communication and synchronized shutdown procedure.